valeriansaliou/constellation/README.md

 `./scripts/init_geoip.sh`

-_Note that once Constellation started from the GeoIP database you have initialized manually, it will keep the database up-to-date by checking and applying updates automatically in the background.
+_Note that once Constellation started from the GeoIP database you have manually initialized, it will keep the database up-to-date by checking and applying updates automatically in the background.
 This is a one-time operation._

 ### Run Constellation